Welcome to Brian's Bits

 Well, there you have it.
 Radical repentance on the part of the Church is the primary, and maybe only, way to achieve a radical pruning of the government.
 The ball is in the Church's court.
 Will it drop the ball as it has in the past, or will it finally wake up and DO something?
 All of creation holds its breath, waiting to find out.

-This article is the eighth in a series of articles on this Web site related to American Politics and Culture which also includes (scroll to see the entire list):
+This article is 8th a series of articles on this Web site related to American Politics and Culture which also includes (scroll to see the entire list):